wemake-services/meta/_rsdp/audits.md

 The cheapest way to prevent problems is to prevent them as early as possible.
-That's why we recommend you to do audits **from the very first month** when the projects begins.
+That's why we recommend you to do audits **from the very the first month** when the projects begin.

 There are two types of audits we can help you with.

 ## Audit for business

-This audit is required when you as business owner is not sure about how the project is doing.
-We will cover the most important things in a one page review:
+This audit is required when you as a business owner is not sure about how the project is doing.
+We will cover the most important things in a one-page review:

 1. Is code quality acceptable?
-2. Will you system allow further changes?
+2. Will your system allow further changes?
 3. How well it works
 4. Will you be able to easily change the team in case you need?
 See what [vendor lock](https://en.wikipedia.org/wiki/Vendor_lock-in) is

-Time and cost is fixed.
+Time and cost are fixed.
 It is a one day audit.
 It costs 30.000 rubles ([click here](http://www.countrycurrencyrates.com/en/convert/RUB/USD/30000) to see the same in dollars).